 The lens is one of the simplistically made options that focus on giving the user a pleasant experience.
 Rubber grip helps a lot for the grip.
 The focus ring is accessible and you do not need to stretch a lot to reach the end of the lens even at the 250mm point.

 Switches like the IS and the focus sit on the end of the lens which is easily accessible to the thumbs.
 The Canon Rebel T5 is not very heavy so adding a lens like 55-250mm becomes ideal as the combination gives a decent weight to hold and have a sturdy grip.

-Autofocus is fast and accurate.
+Autofocus is fast and accurate on this Canon Rebel T5 zoom lens.
 There is some amount of noise that you can hear when the lens focuses though.
 You cannot expect the lens to be super quiet as noise would resemble its proper functioning.

-Chromatic aberration is absent and there is no distortion that would be shown on the screen because it would be corrected by the lens and the camera technology before converting in a jpeg.
-The image quality and the autofocus definitely makes it a worthy consideration for the best lens for canon rebel t5.
+Chromatic aberration is absent, and there is no distortion that would be shown on the screen because it would be corrected by the lens and the camera technology before converting in a jpeg.
+The image quality and the autofocus definitely make it a worthy consideration.

 Canon 55-250mm lens is perfectly capable of shooting images of faraway objects and can be highly useful in wildlife photography.
 With a reasonable price point and a lightweight build, it is a perfect lens for amateurs and casual photographers.

 This Canon lens for T5 DSLR becomes a great choice for sports, actions or events photography.
 A must-have for any beginner or hobby photographer.